 To curate this list, I analyzed over 32 kitchen knife sets priced under $200 and personally tested 13 of them over several months.
+Only the sets that delivered top performance in key areas are listed here.
 Each review is based on real-world use to help you make informed and trustworthy decisions.

-The key criteria I focused on when selecting these sets include:
+The key criteria I focused on when selecting these best kitchen knife sets under $200 include:

 - Reputable brands offer strong value, dependable warranties, and responsive customer support.